 In this video, I've included a tutorial on how to eat a crawfish.
 When you're at a picnic table and a kettle of hot steaming crawfish is dumped in a pile in front of you, you better know how to quickly peel and eat, or you'll be picking through discarded empty shells.
 A hungry Cajun can go through a pile before finishing an Abita beer!

-Click on the video below to see how it's done: in Cajun country, rather than eat 'head to tail,' as they say in foodie circles, we eat "tail to head" -- literally.
+Click on the video below to see how it's done.
+In Cajun country rather than eat 'head to tail' as they say in foodie circles, we eat "tail to head" -- literally.
 A real Cajun will finish off each crawfish with a head-sucking flourish.
-The spicy/sweet roe is addicting, once you get over typical tourist apprehension.
-Warning: the squeamish may have to avert their eyes because The Cajun 99 Cent Chef goes all the way!
+The spicy/sweet watery roe is addicting, once you get over typical tourist apprehension.
+Warning - the squeamish may have to avert their eyes because The Cajun 99 Cent Chef goes all the way!

 How To Eat A Crawfish - Video